/ seo-glossary / What is Site Architecture? SEO Guide for Beginners

 • Implement topic clusters - Group related content into clusters with a comprehensive pillar page at the center.
 Each supporting article within the cluster should link to the pillar page and to other relevant articles in the cluster.
 This interlinking structure signals to Google that your site covers the topic thoroughly.

 • Use breadcrumb navigation with structured data - Add breadcrumbs to every page showing the path from homepage to the current page.
-Implement BreadcrumbList schema markup so Google can display the hierarchy in search results, which improves click-through rates.
+Implement schema.org BreadcrumbList markup so Google can display the hierarchy in search results.
+Google's required structure is an itemListElement array of ListItem objects, where each ListItem carries a position, a name, and an item (the URL), with the URL optional on the final item.

 • Audit for orphan pages regularly - Orphan pages have no internal links pointing to them, making them invisible to both users and crawlers.
 Use Screaming Frog or a similar tool to find pages that are only accessible through your sitemap or direct URL.
 Add internal links to bring them into your site's structure.